JOmega12/Active-Directory-Setup-with-Virtual-Machines/README.md

 <h2> Objectives</h2>

-- Create Domain Controller Virtual Machine and Client Virtual Machine on Azure
+- Create Domain Controller(dc-1) Virtual Machine and Client(client-1) Virtual Machine on Azure
+  - Dc-1 Image will be the data center as shown in the picture
+  - Client-1 Image will be the Windows 10 version
 - Establish connectivity between the two Virtual Machines
 - Double check connectivity from Client to Domain Controller by pinging the Controller

 <h2>Creating Domain Controller and Client Virtual Machines</h2>

 <h3>Establishing Connection between the two Virtual Machines</h3>

+Make DC-1 Ip address static because you want the domain controller to be the DNS server so that the IP address doesnt change.
+DC-1's static address will now be 10.0.0.4 no matter how many times the virtual machine has restarted

+Disable Firewall of DC-1
 <h3>Checking Connectivity by pinging </h3>

+Connect the DNS server of Client1 to DC1

+Within Client 1 and open powershell

+Ping Domain Controller 1 with `ping (private IP address of DC-1)` Observe and make sure the ping is successfull

 <br />
 <h2>Conclusion</h2>